We provide the tools for learners of every age to succeed.

 Through our Readiness Program, we teach English reading and writing to adults, many of whom are illiterate in their native language.
 Through group classroom instruction and individual tutoring, we meet our students where they are to ensure success.
 We also offer civic engagement classes by which 100% of participants pass their citizenship exams.
 Given the challenges associated with finding and securing employment, we offer job readiness sessions, where we help our students prepare resumes, learn about opportunities, and receive support during the application process.

-Our Play-based Bonding Circle provides caregivers with special support to connect with their infants, toddlers, and young children, enabling us to reach families at a critical juncture in their children’s development.
+Our Caregiver-Child Bonding Circle provides caregivers with special support to connect with their children 0-3 years old, enabling us to reach families at a critical juncture in their children’s development.
 Our Dyadic Developmental Psychotherapy (DDP)-informed staff and mental health specialists deliver the program in a safe, friendly group setting that promotes positive development and social-emotional well-being.
 Our theme-based curriculum provides the participants with knowledge, tools, behaviors, and toys to take home and embed into the family culture.
+We currently offer the Circles in Arabic and Bangla.

-The Audacious Young Women of Action (AYWA – which means yes in Arabic) is a women-only group of young adults, who meet weekly as part of a peer to peer support network.
-In this group, the young women gain exposure to role models, explore possible life pathways, share their struggles, collectively craft solutions, and address relationship issues and cultural expectations.
-We are working in collaboration with these young women to explore the meaning of empowerment and identify ways to grow independently and in community.
+A component of our Young Adult & Youth Program, the Audacious Young Women of Action (AYWA – which means “Yes!” in Arabic) is a support group for young women and girls designed to foster a safe space for vulnerable, gender-related topics discussed within a culturally-sensitive framework.
+In this group, young women gain exposure to role models, explore possible life pathways, share their struggles, collectively craft solutions, and address relationship issues and cultural expectations.
+We work in collaboration with these young women to explore the meaning of empowerment and identify ways to grow independently and in community.
 Our participants inspire each other to challenge preconceived notions about what a woman should be and do.

 We have an equivalent program for our young men, MENar.